s-h-a-s-h-i-k-a-n-t/iics-projects-portfolio/docs/tf_dimension_loads.md

 ## Notes
 - Implements **SCD2 (Date + MD5)** logic with full historical tracking.
 - Includes optional **notification** and **failure handling** branches.
-- Demonstrates real-world **dimension maintenance automation** using IICS.
-- Tested using **Informatica Cloud Data Integration (IICS)** with Oracle as target.
-- Replace the ZIP filename if you re-export the job (timestamp may differ).
+- Replace the ZIP filename in the link if you re-export (timestamp changes).

----

-© Shashi Kant — Informatica IICS Projects Portfolio